alikureishy/SDC-advanced-lane-lines/README.md

 * Warp the detected lane boundaries back onto the original image.
 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

+### Implementation

+The following sections discuss the implemented components/algorithms of this project.

+#### Configuration

+A look at the configuration file should serve as a convenient starting point to segue into the implementation details.

+Here is the configuration that I've defined for this utility.
+The goal was to separate the user-configurable parts from the actual code, though basic familiarity with JSON files would still be expected of the user.

+####

-### Areas for Improvement:
+### Areas for Improvement & Potential Failure Scenarios:

-Areas where this project could improve are discussed below.
-I could not implement these options due to time considerations, but I might revisit them 'further down the road', pun intended.
+Areas where this project could improve are discussed below, outlining scenarios where the algorithm would likel fail.
+I could not implement these options due to time considerations, but I might revisit them further "down the road' (pun intended).

 #### Mid-Line for Left/Rigth Peak Categorization